ArthurZucker/ArthurZucker.github.io/content/posts/MVA/RL/lesson1/index.md

 - Deterministic, given the same set of state $S$, the action $a\in A$ will be chosen
 - Stochastic, a probability distribution over the actions determines $a$.

+Then, it can also be :
-- History-dependant
+-  ( stochastic / deterministic ) History-dependant
-- Markov (relies on the previous state)
+-  ( stochastic / deterministic ) Markov (relies on the previous state)
 {{< /alert >}}

 {{< alert type="success" >}}